Dr Chiara Hunt is a General Practitioner at the Sloane Street Surgery in London, and she’s here to give us the low-down on croup.

 Croup can be stressful and worrying for the parent.
 Do remember to trust your instinct and if you feel that you would rather have your child checked, do see your doctor.
 No doctor will berate a parent for bringing a child in unnecessarily.
 If your child is unusually sleepy, really struggling to breathe or blue, you need to call an ambulance.

-By Dr Chiara Hunt, The Bump Class
+Article by Dr Chiara Hunt, The Bump Class